Jamie Gillan: New York Giants

 On 7 February 2022, the New York Giants signed Gillan to reserve/future contract and he became the lead contender to be the Giants' 2022 punter when the team released Riley Dixon in March.
 He kicked several field goals in a preseason game against the Bengals following an injury to Graham Gano, and made the 53 man roster.

 On 12 December 2022, while playing in a game against the Philadelphia Eagles, Gillan was flagged for a rare illegal kick penalty.
 While attempting a punt, Gillan fumbled the snap and kicked the ball after it bounced off the ground.
 While drop kicks are legal in the National Football League during a field goal, officials decided Gillan's kick was illegal and levied a 10 yard "Illegal kick of the football" penalty against the Giants.

 On 13 March 2023, Gillan signed a two-year, $4 million contract extension with the Giants.
+On 17 December, Gillian successfully kicked a 40–yard field goal against the New Orleans Saints, in relief for injured kicker Randy Bullock.
+In Week 18, Gillan punted five times with four inside the 20-yard line, in a 27-10 win over the Philadelphia Eagles, earning NFC Special Teams Player of the Week.

+On 8 March 2025, Gillan signed a three-year, $10 million contract extension with the Giants.
+In Week 3 against the Kansas City Chiefs, Gano suffered a groin injury during warmups, causing Gillan to attempt an extra point during the game, which was blocked.

 Personal life

 Gillan is nicknamed "The Scottish Hammer."

-Gillan originally came to the United States on a NATO visa through his father.
+Gillan originally went to the United States on a NATO visa through his father.
 This was never changed to a work visa when he joined the NFL.
 When he traveled to London to play in a game with the New York Giants in October 2022, the visa issue delayed his return to the United States, and U.S. diplomats had to intervene to update his visa.